liamphmurphy/PleasantBot/README.md

 - Ban / purge users for using bad language
 - Misc. moderation for links, long messages etc.

+A points system will be considered if deemed needed, though it is not a priority due to Twitch's own points system.

 ## Running

 To run the bot as of now, run the following command in the /src directory: